-Having expressed a desire to become a Freemason, we presume you have thoroughly considered the step you propose to take.
+Having expressed a desire to become a Freemason, we presume you have thoroughly considered the steps you propose to take.
 The exact nature of our Institution being unknown to you, we consider it advisable that you should be informed on certain points, the knowledge of which might affect your decision to apply for membership.

-Not all men can become Masons, however.
+Not all men can become Masons.
 Masonry does not purport to make “bad men good,” only “good men better.”
 This distinction is critical in that from its early days the Fraternity took itself out of the “rehabilitation” game—which is the purview of religion and the criminal justice system.

 Freemasonry strives to teach a man the duties he owes to God, his neighbor and himself.
 It has for its foundation the great basic principles of the Fatherhood of God and the Brotherhood of Man, and requires a belief in the immortality of the Soul.
 It interferes neither with religion nor politics.

-Freemasonry has in all ages insisted that men shall come to it’s door entirely of their own free-will; not as a result of solicitation; not from feelings of curiosity; but from a favorable opinion of the Institution and a desire to be ranked among it’s members.
+Freemasonry has in all ages insisted that men shall come to its door entirely of their own free-will—not as a result of solicitation, not from feelings of curiosity, but from a favorable opinion of the Institution and a desire to be ranked among its members.

 We think it is advisable to inform you that should you be admitted, it will entail certain financial obligations, which you should be able to afford without detriment to yourself or those dependent on you.
-In addition to the fees payable with your petition, there will be an annual subscription for the support of your Lodge, as provided by the By-Laws of that Lodge.
+In addition to the fees payable with your petition, there will be an annual subscription for the support of your Lodge, as provided by the by-laws of that Lodge.

 We trust you will consider these statements in the same spirit of honesty and friendship in which they have been presented.
-It is of the utmost importance to you as well as to Freemasonry that the motives and ideals governing your daily life be in substantial accord therewith.
+It is of the utmost importance to you, as well as to Freemasonry, that the motives and ideals governing your daily life be in substantial accord therewith.

 Use our Lodges page to find a lodge or lodges nearest you.
 When you select one, you will find information on where and when they meet.
-We suggest you contact them and arrange to visit them 1/2 to 1 hour prior to one of their meetings.
+We suggest you contact them and arrange to visit them 30 minutes to 1 hour prior to one of their meetings.
 Or you can use our Contact Us form on this website.
 The Grand Lodge office will pass your inquiry to your nearest lodge.

 FREQUENTLY ASKED QUESTIONS

-1. What are the requirements to join?
+1. What are the requirements to join Freemasonry?

-2. What is the application process?
+2. What is the application process to become a Freemason?

-3. How long is the application process?
+3. How long is the application process to become a Freemason?

 4. What would change in one’s life after becoming a Mason?